LogoSheriff

 You can configure Sheriff as desired using a simple javascript object as the first input parameter of the sheriff function.

 Every config option can be set on/off (you just pass them a boolean value).
 As they are all opt-in, they are all disabled by default.
-If you bootstrapped the config with @sherifforg/cli some of these values will be inferred automatically from your project.
+If you bootstrapped the config with the Scaffolder some of these values will be inferred automatically from your project.

 // Sheriff configuration object